Square Enix at E3 2018: Watch live for more details on Kingdom Hearts 3, Shadow of the Tomb Raider and more

+The doors to the convention center don't open until tomorrow, but E3 is already in full swing in Los Angeles, with EA, Microsoft and Bethesda delivering major news over the weekend.

-Square Enix could make a big splash at E3 2018, with Kingdom Hearts 3, Shadow of the Tomb Raider and maybe, just maybe, a fresh glimpse at the Final Fantasy VII Remake.
+Next up is Square Enix.
+Several of the company's titles -- including Kingdom Hearts 3, Shadow of the Tomb Raider and the The Awesome Adventures of Captain Spirit -- were prominently featured at the Xbox press conference on Sunday.
+But with its own stage to fill, we're hoping for even more news on those upcoming 2018/2019 titles, as well as a fresh glimpse at the Final Fantasy VII Remake.
 Here are the details:

 When?